Nutrients in the St. Lawrence River

 About the indicators

-What the indicators measure
+What the indicator measures

 Clean freshwater is an essential resource.
 It protects aquatic plant and animal biodiversity.
-We use it for manufacturing, energy production, irrigation, swimming, boating, fishing and for domestic use (for example, drinking, washing).
+We use it for manufacturing, energy production, irrigation, swimming, boating, fishing and domestic use (for example, drinking, washing).
 Degraded water quality damages the health of all freshwater ecosystems, such as rivers, lakes, reservoirs and wetlands.
-It can also disrupt fisheries, tourism and agriculture, and make it more expensive to treat to drinking water standards.
-When phosphorus and nitrogen levels in water become too high, aquatic plant growth can become excessive and harmful.
+It can also disrupt fisheries, tourism and agriculture and make it more expensive to treat to drinking water standards.
+When phosphorus and nitrogen concentrations in water become too high, aquatic plant growth can become excessive and harmful.
 The decay of excess plant material can reduce the amount of oxygen available for fish and other aquatic animals.
-High nutrient levels can also lead to harmful algal blooms, which can kill animals that use the water and affect human health.
-Conversely, too little phosphorus or nitrogen can result in not enough plant growth to support a river's food web, which could reduce fish populations and hrm local fisheries.
+High nutrient concentrations can also lead to harmful algal blooms, which can kill animals that use the water and affect human health.
+Conversely, too little phosphorus or nitrogen can result in not enough plant growth to support a river's food web, which could reduce fish populations and harm local fisheries.

 Phosphorus and nitrogen used in chemical fertilizers reach the river through erosion, leaching from urban areas, farmland runoff, municipal and industrial wastewater discharges, and air pollution.
-Over time, excess phosphorus and nitrogen levels in the river can alter its food web.
+Over time, excess phosphorus and nitrogen concentrations in the river can alter its food web.

-In addition, the indicators contribute to the Sustainable Development Goals of the 2030 Agenda for Sustainable Development.
+This indicator contributes to the Sustainable Development Goals of the 2030 Agenda for Sustainable Development.
 They are linked to Goal 6, Clean water and sanitation and Target 6.3, "By 2030, improve water quality by reducing pollution, eliminating dumping and minimizing release of hazardous chemicals and materials, halving the proportion of untreated wastewater and substantially increasing recycling and safe reuse globally."

 Related indicators